 and then pass the JSON string to the metadata.startup_script parameter.

-If the you use httpie or a similar program that supports httpie nested JSON syntax you can simplify this even further:
+If you use httpie or a similar program that supports httpie nested JSON syntax you can simplify this even further:

 metadata[startup_script]="$(cat your-startup-script.sh)"